sindresorhus/eslint-plugin-unicorn/docs/rules/consistent-function-scoping.md

 # Move function definitions to the highest possible scope

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

 A function definition should be placed as close to the top-level scope as possible without breaking its captured values.
 This improves readability, [directly improves performance](https://stackoverflow.com/a/81329/207247) and allows JavaScript engines to [better optimize performance](https://ponyfoo.com/articles/javascript-performance-pitfalls-v8#optimization-limit).